-Properly sealing and insulating your home can be an easy way to increase comfort, save money on energy costs, protect your family’s health and increase the energy efficiency of your home.
+Properly sealing and insulating your home is an easy way to increase comfort, save money on energy costs, protect your family’s health and increase the energy efficiency of your home.

-With experienced, proven experts in home comfort education and training, our consultants and team can help you install energy efficient systems, implement new programs, processes, methods, and technology that will enhance your ability to lower your carbon footprint, and be comfortable and healthy as you have a long lasting impact on our environment.
+- With experienced, proven experts in home comfort education and training, our consultants and team can help you install energy-efficient systems and implement new programs, processes, methods and technology that will enhance your ability to lower your carbon footprint.